-On the 21st of June 1873 the front page of the Illustrated Police News carried an extraordinary image.
+On 21 June 1873 the front page of The Illustrated Police News carried an extraordinary image.
 A man dressed in an acrobat’s outfit, and sporting shaggy hair and a bristling beard, clings to the underside of two enormous artificial wings.
-The captions says it all.
-He is hailed as “The Flying Man”, and he is nicknamed “Bat”, and for a moment he really does look rather like a winged creature flitting about in a cave.
-Only he is not in a cave: he is high above the land, and has apparently come from over the sea.
-But then we notice what looks like the bottom end of a balloon — in the caption he is also “An aeronaut”, which in the language of the times meant a balloonist — and a probable story begins to emerge.
+The caption says it all.
+He is hailed as ‘The Flying Man’ and is nicknamed ‘Bat’, and for a moment he really does look rather like a winged creature flitting about in a cave.
+Only he is not in a cave: he is high above the land and has apparently come from across the sea.
+But then we notice what looks like the bottom end of a balloon — in the caption he is also ‘An aeronaut’, which in the language of the times meant a balloonist — and a probable story begins to emerge.

 In the accompanying article we learn that the Bat was an ingenious Englishman of eccentric character, and that he made a number of attempts to fly over cities on the other side of the English Channel, although why he turned his back on his native skies is not exactly clear.
 He was obviously in the grip of a powerful delusion.

 it would appear, if we are to accept the authority quoted, that his efforts were attended with some degree of success, for, on one occasion, he succeeded in flying through the air by means of an ingenious apparatus invented by himself, for the space of twenty minutes.

-Other English newspapers succumbed to the strange allure of suicidal eccentrics, and the Morning Post prepared its readers for the forthcoming event with an impressive display of technical details.
+Other English newspapers succumbed to the strange allure of suicidal eccentrics, and The Morning Post prepared its readers for the forthcoming event with an impressive display of technical details.
 De Groof’s ornithopter consisted of two wings and a tail made from about sixteen square yards of silk.
 The wings, worked by means of levers, would hold the flying man aloft, or so it was hoped.
-The tail would allow him to steer the apparatus, and keep it balanced.
-The Post added that
+The tail would allow him to steer the apparatus and keep it balanced.

 it is reported that the attempt will not be more dangerous than the descent of a parachute.

-The disclaimer —“it is reported”— was a sensible journalistic precaution.
+The disclaimer — ‘it is reported’ — was a sensible journalistic precaution.

 On the day of De Groof’s much anticipated adventure, which was a Sunday, a crowd of a hundred thousand or more gathered on the drill ground attached to the military school in Brussels.
 The Burgomaster had given permission for the stunt to go ahead, but only after contacting a colonel at the military school, who sent a lieutenant to examine the apparatus.
-De Groof was so confident of success that he printed and distributed a programme, according to which he would first raise himself off the ground on his wings, and fly gracefully hither and thither, and then be released from a balloon at a great height in order to skim like a bird over the roofs and steeples of the city.
+De Groof was so confident of success that he printed and distributed a programme, according to which he would first raise himself off the ground on his wings and fly gracefully hither and thither, and then be released from a balloon at a great height in order to skim like a bird over the roofs and steeples of the city.

 In fact he took off three times.
-On the first occasion, which was the evening of the 29th of June, he was towed behind a balloon by a Mr Joseph Simmons, and all went well, with the balloon ascending to three or four hundred feet and the intrepid De Groof gliding in his ornithopter down into the Essex countryside.
+On the first occasion, which was the evening of 29 June, he was towed behind a balloon by a Mr Joseph Simmons, and all went well, with the balloon ascending to three or four hundred feet and the intrepid De Groof gliding in his ornithopter down into the Essex countryside.
 The Graphic reported his descent as a race between the balloon and the flying machine, and, with a gesture in the direction of racing enthusiasts, announced that De Groof beat Simmons by about two fields’ length.

 However, this rather romantic account was not supported by the evidence of eyewitnesses, who claimed that the machine was still lashed to the balloon when it descended.
-The balloon was held fast to a tree by a grapnel, and the machine was bobbing up and down in a strong wind about twelve feet off the ground.
+The balloon was held fast to a tree by a grapnel and the machine was bobbing up and down in a strong wind about twelve feet off the ground.
 The two aeronauts had asked for help in lowering their apparatus from the tree, after which they packed it up and availed themselves of a wagon and four horses to take it away.
-By now a crowd had gathered, and Simmons was heard to say that the ornithopter was a “complete failure” and was “broken before we started”, that the whole enterprise was dangerous, and that De Groof’s ignorance of English had not exactly helped matters.
+By now a crowd had gathered, and Simmons was heard to say that the ornithopter was a ‘complete failure’ and was ‘broken before we started’, that the whole enterprise was dangerous, and that De Groof’s ignorance of English had not exactly helped matters.

-The second flight, scheduled for the evening of the 7th of July, was aborted when Simmons pointed out that the ornithopter was swaying dangerously in the wind, much to De Groof’s fury.
-But the third went ahead, and on the 9th of July, at a little before eight in the evening, De Groof prepared himself for take off, first by taking his pipe from his mouth and placing it in his pocket, and then by saying a fond farewell to his wife, who was standing at his side.
+The second flight, scheduled for the evening of 7 July, was aborted when Simmons pointed out that the ornithopter was swaying dangerously in the wind, much to De Groof’s fury.
+But the third went ahead, and at a little before eight in the evening of 9 July De Groof prepared himself for take off, first by taking his pipe from his mouth and placing it in his pocket, and then by saying a fond farewell to his wife, who was standing at his side.

 De Groof hit the pavement with sickening force.
-Bystanders immediately pulled him from the wreckage of his flying machine, and carried him to the infirmary.
+Bystanders immediately pulled him from the wreckage of his flying machine and carried him to the infirmary.
 His wife, who some say fainted when she saw her husband fall, hurried to see him when she recovered consciousness, but she was too late, for the surgeons had pronounced the wretched aeronaut dead on arrival.
 The Morning Post made the sombre observation that

 the scene, as may be imagined, was one of the most painful description.
 The deceased, who was only 35 years of age, had no other relative in England.

-In the meantime the balloon had floated up and away, still moving north and east across the city.
+Meanwhile the balloon had floated up and away, still moving north and east across the city.
 Simmons had fainted, and, by the time he came round, he was over Victoria Park.
 He took a swig of brandy from his flask, which gave him sufficient strength and resolve to bring the balloon down in the Essex countryside, although he somehow managed to land on a railway line five yards in front of a moving train.

 Three weeks later an inquest was held at the Chelsea Workhouse.
 One of the infirmary surgeons, William Henry Wetherclift, gave a distressing account of De Groof’s injuries, but sympathy for the dead man had to compete with the uncomfortable truth that he had been obstinate as well as foolhardy.
 A former proprietor of the Cremorne Gardens, Edward Tyrrell Smith, recalled a previous occasion in the late 1860s when a man he thought must have been De Groof had applied for permission to fly to Battersea Park.
-On his insistence the applicant had launched himself from an eleven-foot platform as a trial flight, and had promptly fallen “like a lump of lead”.
+On his insistence the applicant had launched himself from an eleven-foot platform as a trial flight and had promptly fallen ‘like a lump of lead’.